Friday, October 25, 2024

 The Superflat SuperSelf.
 Surface as Shield.
 An inscrutable mask.

 So there's a tension that is unresolved between the allure of digi-glamour (creating doctored images - selfies or videoworks - and disseminating them for unknown eyes) and a lingering longing to be real, to be unprotected and honestly vulnerable, nakedly pathetic even.
-Because the truth is also weakness and damage.
+Because the truth is always weakness and damage.

 That is further enacted in the songs not just thematically but in the sound itself - a combo of super-glistening surface sheen and hyper-contoured sounds versus messy splurges of sound and tearing, shredding percussion....